lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 2, phase two

+Damn that took some time.
+Last years' overflow made me avoid brute forcing the solution.
+However, all patterns I found were insufficient, I always came up short.

+So I rethought the entire thing.
+Checking for correctness was WAY too complicated, so I reduced that a lot, and then just... well... brute forced the solution.
+Do not feel good about this, but at least I got the solution right :)

 ## 2024, Day 2, phase one

 Reading is a very useful skill.
 I wasted a lot of time with the comparison, while completely missing the extra requirements of "same difference" and "fail on zero".